-Massachusetts on Thursday reported 5,160 new confirmed coronavirus cases and 112 deaths in the last week.
-The Department of Public Health also said Wednesday that 21,606 vaccinations, including booster shots, had been administered in a week.
+Massachusetts on Thursday reported 803 new confirmed coronavirus cases and 9 deaths in the last week.

-The state reported Thursday that 744 patients were hospitalized with COVID-19.
-The seven-day percent positivity was 8.31 percent.
+The state also reported that 159 patients were hospitalized with COVID-19.
+The seven-day percent positivity was 3.82 percent.

-As of July 11, 2022, the state Department of Public Health releases coronavirus case, death, and hospitalization data once per week, on Thursdays.
+The state Department of Public Health releases coronavirus case, death, and hospitalization data once per week, on Thursdays.
 It also releases vaccination data once per week, on Wednesdays.
 Below are charts based on recent reports that show how Massachusetts is doing in the battle against the coronavirus.
 The graphics take a state- and county-level view.
 You can find a town-by-town breakdown here.
-You can also find charts here that lay out how many vaccines have been distributed in Massachusetts, and to whom.

 The following derive from data included in the Massachusetts Department of Public Health’s weekly coronavirus public health dashboard.